paulburpo/multitenant-adf/README.md

 VALUES (3, N'tenant3', N'`db-host`.database.windows.net', N'`db-tenant3`');

 3. The rest of the script may remain as-is.
 I have added a couple of tips on getting started with indexing for these tables.
 Keep in mind, if you have a small number of rows, indexing will not matter.
-So, the indexing is basically academic for the purposes of the demo but might be helpfull in some cases where you have larger numbers of rows (see the comments in the script).
+So, the indexing is basically academic for the purposes of the demo but might be helpful in some cases where you have larger numbers of rows (see the comments in the script).

 4. Generate the cleanup script by copying the contents of the __SQL Queries\CleanupSchema.sql__ file into the query editor and running it.
 No customizations are necessary.